 This is true, but someone should have told me about chipmunks.
 It turns out that chipmunks LOVE safflower seed.
 I put out a tray of it one morning thinking I was showing the squirrels who was boss.
 I returned two hours later and found it all completely gone.

 Well…a chipmunk had vacuumed up every seed and stashed them away in a hiding place.
-I did a little experiment with my camera to confirm this fact:
+Lesson learned.

 Beyond chipmunks, I’ve also found that many birds don’t like safflower when stacked up against sunflower or peanuts.
 Putting it out by itself resulted in most of it being tossed to the ground (birds are picky!) or no birds visiting at all.
 I prefer to have safflower as part of a cardinal blend made mostly of sunflower seeds.